Madonna Fast Facts

 Mother: Madonna (Fortin) Ciccone

-Marriages: Guy Ritchie (December 22, 2000 - November 21, 2008, divorced); Sean Penn (August 16, 1985 - September 14, 1989, divorced)
+Marriages: Guy Ritchie (December 22, 2000-November 21, 2008, divorced); Sean Penn (August 16, 1985-September 14, 1989, divorced)

 Education: Attended University of Michigan on a dance scholarship, 1976-1978

 Has sold more than 64 million albums in the United States with 12 multi-platinum records.
+(RIAA)

 Has sold more than 64 million albums in the United States with 12 multi-platinum records.
+(RIAA)

-Nominated for 28 Grammys with seven wins.
+Nominated for 28 Grammy Awards, including seven wins.

 Timeline:

-1978 - Madonna moves to New York, determined to be a star.

-Early 1980s - Madonna sings back-up in the band, "The Breakfast Club," then is the main singer in the dance bands, "The Millionaires," "Modern Dance," and "Emmy."
+Early 1980s - Performs in New York dance clubs with bands including the Millionaires, Modern Dance and Emmy.

+Early 1980s - Performs in New York dance clubs with bands including the Millionaires, Modern Dance and Emmy.

-October 1982 - Releases a four-track demo tape and signs a record contract with Sire Records.
+1982 - Signs a contract with Sire Records, an affiliate of Warner Bros.
+Records.

-1986 - Co-stars, with her husband Sean Penn, in the film "Shanghai Surprise."

-November 28, 1990 - MTV bans the Madonna video "Justify My Love," issuing a statement that the video "is just not for us."
-The video contains brief nudity, themes of bisexuality, cross-dressing and sado-masochism.
+July 1983 - Her self-titled debut album is released.
+It features such hits as "Borderline," "Lucky Star" and "Burning Up."

+1984 - Madonna performs the song, "Like a Virgin" in a wedding dress on the first MTV Video Music Awards.
+The provocative performance helps propel the song to the top of the Billboard singles chart.
+It's her first #1 single.

-May 10, 1991 - "Truth or Dare" a documentary about Madonna's "Blonde Ambition" tour is released.
+May 10, 1991 - "Truth or Dare," a documentary about Madonna's Blond Ambition tour, is released.

-1991 - Wins a Grammy for Best Music Video for "Madonna - Blonde Ambition" World tour.

-April 1992 - Signs a $60 million, seven year deal with Time Warner that includes books, videos, multimedia and six albums.

-1992 - Wins Grammy for Best Music Video, Long Form for "Madonna: Blonde Ambition World Tour Live."
+February 25, 1992 - Wins a Grammy for Best Music Video, Long Form for "Madonna - Blond Ambition World Tour Live."

-March 1994 - Appears on the "David Letterman" show, during which she uses the "F - word" 13 times on the air.
+April 1992 - Time Warner signs her to a multimedia deal that includes albums, books and videos.
+With the deal, Madonna launches her own record label, Maverick Records.
+Reportedly, the contract is worth $60 million.

+1992 - Madonna's photo book titled "Sex" is published, and within a week, it tops the New York Times bestseller list.

+March 1994 - Appears on "The Late Show with David Letterman."
+The expletive-laced interview garners high ratings but also prompts viewers to write letters of complaint to the FCC.
+Rolling Stone magazine later ranks it as one of Letterman's most iconic TV moments.

+December 14, 1996 - "Evita," starring Madonna as the title character in a movie adaptation of the Broadway musical, premieres in Los Angeles.
+The film goes on to win an Oscar for best original song and it earns four nominations in technical categories.

-1998 - Wins three Grammys for Best Dance Recording for "Ray of Light," Best Pop Vocal Album for "Ray of Light " and Best Music Video, Short Form for "Ray of Light."
+February 24, 1999 - Wins three Grammy Awards, for Best Dance Recording for "Ray of Light," Best Pop Album for "Ray of Light " and Best Short Form Music Video for "Ray of Light."

-1999 - Wins Grammy for Best Song Written Specifically for a Motion Picture or Television for "Beautiful Stranger."
+February 23, 2000 - Wins a Grammy for Best Song Written for a Motion Picture, Television or Other Visual Media for "Beautiful Stranger."

-October 11, 2002 - "Swept Away," starring Madonna and directed by her husband, Guy Ritchie, opens and receives terrible reviews.

 August 28, 2003 - Kisses Britney Spears and Christina Aguilera at the MTV Video Music Awards.

-2004 - Is inducted into the United Kingdom Music Hall of Fame.

-August 16, 2005 - Madonna falls off a horse at her home outside London and cracks three ribs and breaks her collarbone and her hand.
+August 16, 2005 - Falls off a horse at her home outside London, suffering three cracked ribs, a broken collarbone and a broken hand.

-October 2005 - The documentary, "I'm Going to Tell You a Secret," which follows Madonna's Re-Invention Tour, airs on MTV.

-October 2006 - Madonna and Ritchie begin the process of adopting a one-year-old boy named David Banda from Malawi, despite laws that forbid non-residents from adopting Malawian children.
-Several children's rights groups attempt to block the adoption.
+October 2006 - Madonna and Ritchie begin the process of adopting a baby boy named David Banda from Malawi, despite laws that forbid non-residents from adopting Malawian children.
+Children's rights groups attempt to block the adoption, but Madonna and Ritchie are eventually allowed to adopt the child.

-2007 - Wins a Grammy for Best Long Form Music video "The Confessions" tour.
+February 10, 2008 - Wins a Grammy for Best Long Form Music Video for "The Confessions Tour."

-February 11, 2008 - Directorial debut "Filth and Wisdom" opens at Berlin International Film Festival.
-She is also the executive producer.
+February 11, 2008 - Directorial debut "Filth and Wisdom" premieres at the Berlin International Film Festival.

 March 10, 2008 - Is inducted into the Rock & Roll Hall of Fame.

-2008 - Writes and produces the documentary, "I Am Because We Are," on AIDS in Malawi.
+2008 - Writes and produces the documentary, "I Am Because We Are," about AIDS in Malawi.

-April 3, 2009 - Madonna's petition to adopt a second Malawian child is rejected.

 June 12, 2009 - Malawi's high court overturns a lower court ruling, deciding that Madonna will be allowed to adopt a three-year-old girl from the country.